Discover why email marketing is important and how to get the best results using MailChimp for marketing online courses and growing your brand.

 Email marketing is one of the best ways to grow your audience and sell your online courses and remote training programs.

 If you’re thinking: “Really, email?
 In 2020?
-Is it really worth the investment?” these statistics should help you determine if the ROI is right for your marketing tactics:
+Is it really worth the investment?” these statistics should help you determine if the ROI is right for your marketing tactics (check out the infographic below):

 Email marketing campaigns are very effective and can be extremely complex to set up and maintain.
 That’s why Lambda Solutions has made MailChimp the official integration for the Lambda Suite, our integrated revenue solution for the business of eLearning.